hirad/hirad.github.io/source/_posts/2014-06-10-intimate-moments-with-the-rich-and-famous.markdown

 Today 3 negative things happened:

-- an unpleasant meeting with a problematic client, that made it clear I had to walk away from their business.
+- an unpleasant meeting with a client, that made it clear I had to walk away from their business.

 - a major rejection of one of my projects from an important customer, for an incredibly unreasonable concern.